plentymarkets/plugin-elastic-export-twenga-com/README.md

 ![plentymarkets Logo](http://www.plentymarkets.eu/layout/pm/images/logo/plentymarkets-logo.jpg)

-# ElasticExportSchuheDE plugin for plentymarkets 7
+# ElasticExportTwengaCOM plugin for plentymarkets 7

-This is the ElasticExportSchuheDE plugin for plentymarkets 7 which extends the list of possible export formats.
+This is the ElasticExportTwengaCOM plugin for plentymarkets 7 which extends the list of possible export formats.
 The elastic export is used to create export formats for price search engines, price comparison portals, markets and affiliate service providers.
 For further information about export formats see our [online manual](https://www.plentymarkets.co.uk/manual/data-exchange/data-formats/).